SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

    - There might be differences in BIOS configurations that affect deployment.

    **Solution:**
-   - Ensure that BIOS settings, especially related to network boot and IPMI, are consistent and correctly configured.
+   - Ensure that BIOS settings, especially related to network boot and BMCs, are consistent and correctly configured.

 6. **Check subnet and IP configuration:**
-   - Ensure the IP configuration for subnets is correct, and no conflicting or duplicate subnets are present.
+   - Ensure the IP configuration for subnets is correct, and no conflicting, overlapping or duplicate subnets are present.

    **Solution:**
    - Verify and correct subnet configurations in the MAAS UI.